Indo-Greek Kingdom: "Followers of the Dharma"

 Several Indo-Greek kings use the title "Dharmikasa", i.e. "Follower of the Dharma", in the Kharoshti script on the obverse of their coins.
 The corresponding legend in Greek is "Dikaios" ("The Just"), a rather usual attribute on Greek coins.
 The expression "Follower of the Dharma" would of course resonate strongly with Indian subjects, used to this expression being employed by pious kings, especially since the time of Ashoka who advocated the Dharma in his inscriptions.
 The seven kings using "Dharmakasa", i.e. "Follower of the Dharma", are late Indo-Greek kings, from around 150 BC, right after the reign of Menander I, and mainly associated with the area of Gandhara: Zoilos I (130–120 BC), Strato (130–110 BC), Heliokles II (95–80 BC), Theophilos (130 or 90 BC), Menander II (90–85 BC), Archebios (90–80 BC) and Peukolaos (c.
 90 BC).
 The attribute of Dharmika was again used a century later by a known Buddhist practitioner, Indo-Scythian king Kharahostes, to extoll on his coins the virtues of his predecessor king Azes.

 Blessing gestures

 From the time of Agathokleia and Strato I, circa 100 BC, kings and divinities are regularly show on coins making blessing gestures, which often seem similar to the Buddhist Vitarka mudra.
 As centuries passed, the exact shapes taken by the hand becomes less clear.
 This blessing gesture was also often adopted by the Indo-Scythians.

 Vaishnavites

 The Heliodorus pillar is a stone column that was erected around 113 BC in central India in Vidisha near modern Besnagar, by Heliodorus, a Greek ambassador of the Indo-Greek king Antialcidas to the court of the Shunga king Bhagabhadra.
 The pillar originally supported a statue of Garuda.
 In the dedication, the Indo-Greek ambassador explains he is a devotee of "Vāsudeva, the God of Gods".
-Historically, it is the first known inscription related to the Bhagavata cult in India.
+Historically, it is the first known inscription related to the Bhagavata group in India.